Jeffrey Kitingan: Political career

-He is known to be a controversial politician, having been detained without trial under the Internal Security Act by the Barisan Nasional-controlled federal government on suspicion of plotting to secede Sabah from the federation of Malaysia, although his defenders argue that this was a politically motivated move.
+He is known to be a controversial politician, having been detained without trial under the Internal Security Act by the Barisan Nasional-controlled federal government under the leadership of then-Prime Minister, Mahathir Mohamad on suspicions of plotting to secede Sabah from the federation of Malaysia, although his defenders argue that this was a politically motivated move.

 He is also known to have switched political parties a number of times.
 In 1990, he started his political career together with his brother Joseph Pairin Kitingan in Parti Bersatu Sabah (PBS).
-However, after the 1994 state election, he abandoned his brother and PBS to join Angkatan Keadilan Rakyat (AKAR) party, leading to the downfall of the PBS government in Sabah.
+However, after the 1994 state election, he abandoned his brother and PBS to join the Angkatan Keadilan Rakyat (AKAR) party, leading to the downfall of the PBS government in Sabah.
 He tried to climb to the top post of the AKAR party but failed and rejoined PBS in 1996.
-However, in 2000, he quit PBS again and joined Parti Bersatu Rakyat Sabah (PBRS), tried to take over the party but failed again.
-He then quit the PBRS party in 2002 and tried to join United Pasokmomogun Kadazandusun Murut Organisation (UPKO).
+However, in 1999, he quit PBS again and joined Parti Bersatu Rakyat Sabah (PBRS), tried to take over the party but failed again.
+He then quit the PBRS party in 2001 and tried to join United Pasokmomogun Kadazandusun Murut Organisation (UPKO).
 However, he quickly withdrew his membership application from UPKO and tried to join back PBS again for the third time, but PBS did not welcome him back into the party.
 In 2003, he applied to join the United Malays National Organisation (UMNO) twice: one through UMNO headquarters in Kuala Lumpur, but was rejected.
 He then applied another membership through UMNO Keningau branch in Sabah using his legal name "Gapari bin Kitingan @ Geoffrey Kitingan" and was mistakenly accepted by UMNO.
 Jeffrey was able to produce his UMNO membership card.
 However, once the UMNO supreme council realised their error, they immediately revoked Jeffrey's membership.